PracticingDeveloper/practicingruby.com/_posts/2012-10-16-growing-a-stable-codebase.md

 categories: articles
 author: Jordan Byron
 permalink: articles/growing-a-stable-codebase
+summary: Discover the process we use for continuously improving practicingruby.com.
+  (w.
+Jordan Byron)
+issue_number: '5.6'
 ---

 Software projects need to evolve over time, but they also need to avoid